January 1, 2021

 Allina Amuchie represents clients in a wide range of civil litigation matters, including disputes involving contracts, construction, real property, fraud, negligence, class actions, business and intentional torts, and bankruptcy in both state and federal court.
 Ms. Amuchie counsels clients through the litigation process, including dispositive motion practice, depositions, mediations, arbitrations, trials, and appeals.
 Her dedication to professional excellence led to Best Lawyers in America recognizing her as one of the “Best Lawyers: Ones to Watch” for 2021.

 Ms. Amuchie also is actively engaged in pro bono work and has achieved outstanding results for her clients.
-Her commitment to pro bono work led to her receiving the Excellence in Pro Bono Service Award from Rutan, Spirit of Volunteerism Award from OneOC, and the Wiley W. Manuel certificate from the State Bar of California.
+Her commitment to pro bono work led to her receiving the Excellence in Pro Bono Service Award from Rutan & Tucker, Spirit of Volunteerism Award from OneOC, and the Wiley W. Manuel certificate from the State Bar of California.

 Ms. Amuchie is a graduate of University of California, Berkeley, School of Law.
 Ms. Amuchie competed on Berkeley Law’s trial team and won the Western Region Championship for both the National Trial Competition and the Thurgood Marshall Mock Trial Competition.